DevExpress-Examples/wpf-data-grid-extend-crud-operations/README.md

 * [Detail Collection Editing](#detail-collection-editing)

-## Undo Operations
+## Solution 1 - Undo Operations

-The solution uses a behavior that allows users to undo the latest operation (create, update, or delete).
+This solution uses the **UndoCRUDOperationsBehavior** that allows users to undo the latest operation (create, update, or delete).

-1. Assign the behavior to the Data Grid's view.
+1. Assign this behavior to the Data Grid's view.
 2. Create a class that implements **ICopyOperationsSupporter**.
 The class instance allows the behavior to copy data item properties and apply them when users execute the undo operation.

     ```xaml